codsen/codsen/packages/ast-get-object/readme.md

       attrs: 'Text of the title'
     }
   ],
-  { // <- search for this object, second argument
+  { // <- search for this object, the second argument
     tag: 'meta'
   }
 )